-The process repeats and results in a decaying electric field based on the distance from the membrane's surface.
+The process repeats and results in a decaying electrical field based on the distance from the membrane's surface.

-In our model, we build the volume of the electrolyte from thin layers of directed dipole molecules (the size of molecules limits the thinness $\Delta z$) in the volume separated into two segments with electrolytes by a membrane with a finite thickness~$d$ (that is, a point's distance in the electrolyte from the two disks will be $z$ and $z+d$, respectively).
+In our model, we build the volume of the electrolyte from thin layers of directed dipole molecules (the size of molecules limits the thinness $\Delta z$) in the volume, separated into two segments with electrolytes by a membrane with a finite thickness~$d$ (that is, a point's distance in the electrolyte from the two disks will be $z$ and $z+d$, respectively).
 The contributing potential of an infinitesimal volume on the axis at point $z$ due to the charged sheet is

 The total potential due to all elements $dz$ from the left side is (in the mathematical formulas below, we express the distance in units of $\frac{z}{d}$, so here $z$ is dimensionless).

 In the case of a single-segment volume, within the segment, a similar potential with an opposite sign is generated by the charges on the neighboring sides of the considered charged sheet, counterbalances the potential described by Eq.(\ref{eq:Physics-InternalPotentialL}).
 However, when a membrane with thickness $d$ separates the segments (with no charges in the gap), the potential on the right side will be